Berlin-Alexanderplatz (1931 film): Plot

 A blue collar Berliner and small-time criminal recently released from prison finds himself being drawn into the Berlin underworld of the 1920s after his prostitute lover is murdered.

 "Yet, despite social upheaval, ...the good among the working class still prove able to live an honest and decent life."

 Production

 It was filmed on various locations around Berlin including the Alexanderplatz.
 Jutzi cut out much of the novel's complex story, preferring to focus on just one character.

 The Film Review Board released the film on 30 September 1931, but with the restriction that it was forbidden for young people.
 The premiere took place on 8 October 1931 in the Berlin Capitol am Zoo.
 The film was distributed by Südfilm AG (Berlin).

 Critical response

+The New York Timess Mordaunt Hall praised the film's acting but was critical of its story, which he characterized it as "unrelieved and sluggish."

 Leonard Maltin was enthusiastic: "Ambitious, fascinating early filmization of Alfred Döblin's epic novel of Germany between the wars, centering on the plight of Franz Biberkopf (George), a basically decent but deeply flawed Everyman.
 Reflects the dreary economic reality of post-WW 1 Germany and offers a peek into Berlin street life just before Hitler came to power."